UNLOCK FREE TRAINING

 While wholesaling remains legal, it might require a license for frequent activity.
 To ensure you're operating within the legal boundaries, it's crucial to consult a Virginia real estate attorney for specific guidance.
 They can help you understand how HB 917 applies to your specific wholesaling approach and advise you on the best course of action.

 Remember, this is a complex legal situation, and it's always best to err on the side of caution.
-Consulting an attorney will give you peace of mind and help you navigate the new Virginia wholesaling landscape effectively.
+Consulting an attorney will give you peace of mind and help you navigate the new Virginia wholesale landscape effectively.

 Wholesale Real Estate Contract Virginia

 The first is the Virginia REALTORS® Residential Contract of Purchase.
 Virginia Realtors makes this 10-page fillable purchase agreement available for use and suitable for most residential real estate transactions.
+Here's an example of what it looks like:

 Virginia purchase contract

-The second document is a standardized assignment of contract.
-This is sometimes used as an addendum to the purchase contract.
+The second document is a standardized contract assignment, which is sometimes used as an addendum to the purchase contract.
 In other cases, a party to the transaction may prefer a more customized and specific form to assign the contract.
+A typical assignment contract looks like this.

 assignment of contract